greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-foreign.html.md

 ## <a id="greenplum"></a>Using Foreign-Data Wrappers with Greenplum Database

 Most PostgreSQL foreign-data wrappers should work with Greenplum Database.
-However, PostgreSQL foreign-data wrappers connect only through the Greenplum Database master by default and do not access the Greenplum Database segment instances directly.
+However, PostgreSQL foreign-data wrappers connect only through the Greenplum Database coordinator by default and do not access the Greenplum Database segment instances directly.

 Greenplum Database adds an `mpp_execute` option to FDW-related SQL commands.
 If the foreign-data wrapper supports it, you can specify `mpp_execute '*value*'` in the `OPTIONS` clause when you create the FDW, server, or foreign table to identify the Greenplum host from which the foreign-data wrapper reads or writes data.
 Valid `*value*`s are:

--   `master` \(the default\)—Read or write data from the master host.
+-   `master` \(the default\)—Read or write data from the coordinator host.
--   `any`—Read data from either the master host or any one segment, depending on which path costs less.
+-   `any`—Read data from either the coordinator host or any one segment, depending on which path costs less.
 -   `all segments`—Read or write data from all segments.
 If a foreign-data wrapper supports this value, for correct results it should have a policy that matches segments to data.

 \(A PostgreSQL foreign-data wrapper may work with the various `mpp_execute` option settings, but the results are not guaranteed to be correct.
 For example, a segment may not be able to connect to the foriegn server, or segments may receive overlapping results resulting in duplicate rows.\)